maleadt/tado-charts/README.md

 - create `private.py` with information about your set-up (see [`private.py.sample`](private.py.sample) for an example)
-- run `collect.py` every minute or so to gather information for each zone in a CSV file
+- run `collect.py` every minute or so to gather information for each zone
 - run `plot.py` to generate a chart for today's state of each zone